Ghost of Tsushima Director's Cut Tops the Italian Charts

-There are five PlayStation 4 titles in the top 10, three Nintendo Switch titles, one PlayStation 5 title, and one PC title.
+There are four PlayStation 4 titles in the top 10, three Nintendo Switch titles, and three PlayStation 5 titles.

 - Grand Theft Auto V (PS4)